 Let’s first wrap the command in a bash script to ensure the Python environment is activated.
 This way there’s no extra setup required when the device boots – it’ll just start updating on the specified schedule.

-touch run.sh && chmod +x run.sh nano run.sh -
+touch run.sh && chmod +x run.sh -

-#!/bin/bash source ~/.virtualenvs/pimoroni/bin/activate python ~/inky-stocks/stocks.py --symbol ^GSPC --three-color -
+nano run.sh) and add your configuration:#!/bin/bash source ~/.virtualenvs/pimoroni/bin/activate python ~/inky-stocks/stocks.py --symbol ^GSPC --three-color -

 Run

-crontab -eand add the following line to execute the script every 15 minutes:*/15 * * * * ~/inky-stocks/run.sh
+crontab -eand add a new job to execute the script every 15 minutes:*/15 * * * * ~/inky-stocks/run.sh

 The finished product